nmakes/deepgaze/README.md

 git clone https://github.com/mpatacchiola/deepgaze.git
 ```

-To install the package you have to enter in the deepgaze folder and run the setup.py script (it may require root privileges):
+To install the package you have to enter in the Deepgaze folder and run the setup.py script (it may require root privileges):

 ```shell
 cd deepgaze